developmentseed/scoreboard/README.md

 ID from the API and use the environment variable `OSM_TEAMS_ORG_ID` to have scoreboard read and write to the organization's teams.

+If you are setting up local development for the first time, you may need to create an organization.
+There is currently no way to do this via the osm teams interfaces.
+Instead you can use the swagger UI to make the requests.

+1) check to see what organizations exist on your local osm-teams
+2) if there is none, create an organization (the id can be anything, but should match `OSM_TEAMS_ORG_ID` in your scoreboard `.env`)
+3) run `yarn seed`
+4) clear your cache and login

 # Administrator Settings

 The Administrator Settings are found in the Admin user's dashboard, or